by MacGyvrBot, published

 -Use latex NOT vinyl gloves!

 -Use aluminum foil on work surface!

 -Use great care to go back and coat the whole part for a uniform glossy finish (especially if parts were sanded), but do one end and hang to dry (for a few minutes) before doing the other end!

 -The solvent can also be used to heal delaminated parts, but BE CAREFUL!

 iPad HandleStand by MacGyvrBot is licensed under the GNU - GPL license.

-We're sure MacGyvrBot would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure MacGyvrBot would love to see what you've printed.
+Please document your print and share a Make with the community.